 It prevents a client to create a solid structure of life, where any potential problems are less likely to occur.

-Conclusion: the bottom line is to carefully assess in best and worst case scenario thinking, if the thinking is realistic.
+The bottom line is to carefully assess in best and worst case scenario thinking, if the thinking is realistic.
 And to make sure that regardless of how the client sorts, adequate steps are taken towards positive action.
 The type of action that does allow us to move forward in to change, and creating well formed outcomes.
 But doing so in a way, that we are prepared for whatever the future may bring.
 Building stronger foundations.
 In that sense, a well trained NLP Practitioner or better yet NLP Master Practitioner can help the client put a program like this together.
 By shifting the client into a place of what is possible AND solutions that increase the chances of success.

 How do you sort?
 Are you a best of worst scenario thinker?
 And how does this affect your ability in coaching and as coach?